Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Experiments

 \subsection{Evaluation metrics}

 We measure both classification and generative modeling performance.
-For classification, we report clean accuracy and robust accuracy against $L_2$ attacks ($\epsilon=0.5$ for CIFAR-10/100 and $\epsilon=3.0$ for ImageNet) computed using AutoAttack~\citep{croce2020reliable}.
+For classification, we report clean accuracy and robust accuracy against $\ell_2$ attacks ($\epsilon=0.5$ for CIFAR-10/100 and $\epsilon=3.0$ for ImageNet) computed using AutoAttack~\citep{croce2020reliable}.
 For generative modeling, we evaluate sample diversity and visual fidelity using Fréchet Inception Distance (FID)~\citep{heusel2017gans} and Inception Score (IS)~\citep{salimans2016improved}.
-We focus on conditional generation; details of the generation setup are provided in \Cref{sec:sample_quality_evaluation}.
+We focus on conditional generation, which consistently outperforms unconditional generation across all datasets (\Cref{tab:uncond_fid}); details of the generation setup are provided in \Cref{sec:sample_quality_evaluation}.

-To measure the quality of counterfactuals, we generate sets of counterfactual examples by applying targeted attacks to training samples across a range of perturbation limits.
-For each target class, we compute the class-wise FID score between the set of counterfactuals targeted at that class and the set of training samples from the same class.
-Note that counterfactuals are generated by applying PGD attacks to in-distribution training samples, whereas generative modeling samples are created by applying PGD attacks to OOD inputs.
+To measure counterfactual quality, we apply targeted PGD attacks to training samples across a range of perturbation budgets and compute class-wise FID between the resulting counterfactuals and real samples of each target class.
+This differs from generative sample evaluation, where PGD is applied to OOD inputs rather than in-distribution data.